Signal Formation in Various Detectors

 We have to calculate the current sources corresponding to each one readout strip for each type of moving charge.
-To do so, we put one at a time readout strip (electrode), $a$, at potential $V_a$ and all other electrodes are at zero potential.
+To do so, we put one at a time readout strip (electrode), $a$, at positive potential $V_a$ and all other electrodes at zero potential.
 The electric field at point A, position vector $ \bm{x}$, is $ \bm{E}_A$.
 The point A is the position of the moving point charge.
 This is an auxiliary field that has no relation to the actual biasing (dc) potentials of the electrodes of the ``working'' detector.
-We stress that the biasing potentials are much bigger than the signal potentials.
+We stress that, in practice, the biasing potentials are much bigger than the signal potentials.

 The ratio (weighting field) $\bm{E}_ \textrm{A}/V_a$ depends only on the geometry and the electric properties of the materials in the space inside the detector.
 It is clear that this ratio depends on the position $ \bm{x}$ of the point A. It has dimension of inverse length, so in the SI is measured in $\mathrm{m}^{-1}$.